3D-rendered coronavirus with spike proteins.

 Adults and those with underlying medical conditions are at risk for COVID-19.
 Residents of nursing homes or other long-term care facilities may be at risk.
 As such, avoiding exposure and learning about the symptoms is essential.

 Last April 12, 2020, the Federal Emergency Management Agency (FEMA) released a policy that authorizes the purchase and distribution of food as an Emergency Protective Measure.
 Under this policy, applicants will receive funding for the first 30-day period.
 Then, they can request an additional 30-day extension.
-Depending on the applicant's requested reimbursement period, the eligibility under this policy for the first 60 days can end as soon as May 13, 2020.
+Depending on the applicant's requested reimbursement period, eligibility for the first 60 days under this policy can end as soon as May 13, 2020.

 The policy was supposed to follow FEMA guidelines to meet immediate needs.
-This is true until other federal programs or funding will become available.
-However, because of many reasons, it is possible that other federal programs might not meet the needs of those coping with COVID-related food insecurity within the determined timeframe.
+This is true until other federal programs or funding become available.
+However, for many reasons, other federal programs may not meet the needs of those coping with COVID-related food insecurity within the determined timeframe.

 As such, Public Assistance has stated that extensions beyond the initial 60 days are allowable for COVID-19.